spacetracker-collab/My-Property-Scanner/README.md

 The elements of the invention are

 a)	Creation of a Vaasthu and Feng Shui database with the required items that are needed by the consultant.
-This include features like directions, wind direction, sun direction, water bodies, shapes and sizes, magnetic fields and other important points.
+This include features like directions, wind direction, sun direction, water bodies, shapes and sizes, magnetic fields and other important points. <br>
-b)	Manually annotating a Virtual Reality model (often in formats like SKP or OBJ) with relevant information as per the Vaasthu and Feng Shui Database.
+b)	Manually annotating a Virtual Reality model (often in formats like SKP or OBJ) with relevant information as per the Vaasthu and Feng Shui Database. <br>
 c)	Allowing the   Vaasthu or Feng Shui Consultant to provide inputs on the annotated virtual reality house model as to the fitment.
-This will use a novel scoreboard technique.
+This will use a novel scoreboard technique. <br>
 d)	Automatically annotating and modifying the housing model based on Vaasthu and Feng Shui consultants information and presenting to the user.
-This is the core inventive step in the model.
+This is the core inventive step in the model.<br>
-e)	Provide a mechanism for the user/customer to correspond with the Vaasthu or Feng Shui consultant and refine the model in an iterative fashion
+e)	Provide a mechanism for the user/customer to correspond with the Vaasthu or Feng Shui consultant and refine the model in an iterative fashion. <br>

 **Q4.
 Please illustrate inventive steps to implement the novelty?
 Here you may discuss over the process or algorithm and point out the novel elements specifically in the process or algorithm.**